Are Italian Greyhounds Good with Kids? Family Guide

 Italian Greyhounds are small and somewhat fragile, so children must be taught gentle handling.
 They do best with older children who understand boundaries.

-With a typical weight of 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound requires thoughtful care tailored to their specific breed characteristics.
+Between the 7-14 lbs adult size and 14-15 yrs lifespan, the Italian Greyhound has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 At 7-14 lbs with a life expectancy of 14-15 yrs, the Italian Greyhound represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Genetic Health Considerations: The Italian Greyhound breed has documented susceptibility to dental disease, leg fractures, epilepsy.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.